agiordan101/codingame_chess/README.md

 - Next steps :

+    * MCTS algorithms :
+        * Rebase zobrist board on main
+        * Create 2 Boards : Board (Bb) and ZobristBoard (Bbz)
+        * At first, find which is the best between :
+            * BbMctsRo-3.1.1
+            * BbMctsPv-3.1.6
+            * BbzMctsttRo
+            * BbzMctsttPv

+    * Benchmark heuristics function and rollout average -> Understand BbMctsRo-3.1.1 vs BbMctsPv

+    * Create 2 heuristics: Why ?
+        * MaterialHeuristic: Just material
+        * PiecePositionHeuristic : Material + position + control
+        * KEEP HEURISTIC IDEAS FOR LATER FOR GOD SAKE !

+    * Try moves caching with zobrist hash as key.
+Save fen inside so we can detect collisions (fen is obligatory calculated for Five move repetition rule)

     * In python script versus, write game results in a history file reserved for these opponents

+    * BbMmabPv-3.1.6: It would be probably better to decrease the evaluation while backpropagating:
+        - The algorithm doesn't see a difference between a 1-turn win and a 10-turn win So it takes time, until a DRAW, LOSE or treat is coming

     * DRAW offers (Need a winrate estimation first) :
         * You can offer a draw to your opponent by adding = right after the move, without a space: